verida/VIPs/VIPs/vip-2.md

 The retreived DID Documents will be compared to ensure consistency.
 If they are different, an attempt at obtaining > 50% consensus on the correct version will be executed.
 If consensus can not be reached the DID Document fails to resolve.

-#### Verification
+#### Validation

-The resolved DID Document will then be verified as follows:
+The resolved DID Document is validated as follows:

+1. The DID Document is a valid document meeting the [DID Core](https://www.w3.org/TR/did-core/) specification.
 1. The DID Document `proof` was generated from an exact copy of the current DID Document and signed by the private key that controls the DID.
+2. The DID Controller in the DID Document matches the DID Controller stored on-chain.

 ### Versioning